raikwarswati/the-sandwich-trial/README.md

 2. Update the `generate_comic.py` script or ComfyUI workflow with your desired prompt structure.
 3. Run the workflow to generate panels using your GPU-enabled instance.
 4. Enjoy your auto-generated comic, based on real data!
+5. Make sure to copy the manga_workflow_2.json to the workflow folder in ComfyUI

 > Want to turn a customer feedback CSV into a sci-fi comic?
 You can.
 > Want to visualize quarterly earnings as a soap opera?
 That too.